Denver D. Ferguson: Personal life

-Denver Ferguson married a German woman, Lilo Rantlach, with whom he had been in correspondence.
-After a brief marriage, they divorced.
+Ferguson was married three times, including successively to two sisters, Ruth and Naomi Harrison.
+From the marriages came three children.
+Ferguson Sr. later married a German woman, Lilo Rantlach, with whom he had been in correspondence.
+After a brief marriage, they divorced by 1954.

 In 1954, Ferguson faced a lawsuit after an automobile accident.

 Death

-Ferguson died in 1957 in Indianapolis and is buried at Page-Ferguson Cemetery in Brownsville, Kentucky.
+Ferguson died in 1957 in Indianapolis.